DA-ITN/draft-akhavain-moussa-ai-network/draft-akhavain-moussa-ai-network.md

 As such, aspects such as data management, computational resources, connectivity, security, privacy, trust, billing, and rigorous testing are all crucial when handling AI systems.
 Thus, it is important to clearly understand the requirements of the AI systems from both the training and inference prospective as both of these pillars constitute an entangled framework and cannot be tackled in isolation.

 In this document, we present a vision of an ecosystem, especially designed to satisfy the requirements of AI from training and inference points of view.
-We propose a unified, intelligent network architecture—the Data Aware-Inference and Training Network (DA-ITN).
+We propose a unified, intelligent network architecture—the Data and Agent aware-Inference and Training Network (DA-ITN).
 This ecosystem is envisioned as a comprehensive, multi-plane network with dedicated control, data, and operations & management (OAM) planes.
 It is designed to interconnect all relevant stakeholders, including clients, AI service providers, data providers, and third-party facilitators.
 Its core objective is to provide the infrastructure and coordination necessary to support an ecosystem for enabling AI of the future at scale.

 This document aims to introduce the DA-ITN vision and establish a compelling case for its central role in enabling a new generation of AI-native networks, i.e., AI internet.
 These networks will be optimized not only for learning and inference but also for seamless collaboration, interaction, and communication among AI agents.
 To that end, we begin by outlining the specific requirements of AI from both the training and inference standpoints.
 We then introduce the core components of the DA-ITN and illustrate how they collectively meet these requirements.
 Finally, this network is positioned as an ecosystem for agent-to-agent collaborations, interactions, and communications.